Mighty Ducks: The Animated Series: Episodes

+Series overview

 Home media

 A direct-to-video feature film titled Mighty Ducks the Movie: The First Face-Off was released on VHS on April 8, 1997.
-It comprises three episodes of the series ("The First Face-Off" Parts 1 and 2, and "Duck Hard") edited into one continuous movie.
-The movie is one of numerous produced since 1969 where the director chose to be credited under the Alan Smithee pseudonym.
+It comprises three episodes of the series ("The First Face Off" Parts 1 and 2, and "Duck Hard") edited into one continuous movie.
+The director of this movie is credited under the pseudonym Alan Smithee, usually chosen by any director who chooses not to be credited, which has been used in various productions since 1969.

+The series has been available on the streaming service Disney+ in the U.S. since its launch in November 2019.